b-lukaszuk/BS_wJ_eng/contents/format_text.md

 # Format text {#sec:format_text}

 In this chapter I used the following libraries.
-Still, once you read the problem description you may decide to do otherwise.

 ```jl
 s2 = """